 |Minimum Total Credit Hours:||60|

 Each doctoral candidate, upon admission to candidacy, must register for BMS 80199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter BMS 80299, each semester, including one term each summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter BMS 80299, each semester, until all requirements for the degree have been met.